-You may have heard about it in the news: the number of people aging who will need some type of support is growing faster than the number of people who will be available to care for them.
-However, there is a new study that finds there might be good news after all.
+You may have heard about it in the news: the number of people aging who will need some type of home care support is growing faster than the number of people who will be available to care for them, thus creating a caregiver shortage.
+However, there is a new study that finds there might be good news for the home care workforce after all.

 The American Health Rankings 2019 Senior Report from the United Health Foundation finds that “the number of home health aides nationwide has increased 44% since 2013.”
 Put another way, there 135.5 home health care workers per 1,000 adults aged 75 and over compared to 93.8 six years ago.
 The report simply refers to this group as “the number of personal care and home health aides.”

 “The number of home health care workers grew more than 550,000 from 2018 to 2019,” the report states.
 “Home health and personal care aides enable seniors to remain in their homes by providing short-term, skilled nursing services for seniors with functional decline or chronic illness.”

 In-home care can be provided by both skilled and non-skilled aides or caregivers, depending on the need and the state laws which require certain licensure for in-home care delivery.

 There will continue to be a need for these types of aides.
 “According to the Bureau of Labor Statistics, the need for long-term support and services—including home health care—is expected to increase 41 percent over the next decade to accommodate the growing senior population,” the report explains.

 The number of home health care workers available varies from state to state.
 For example, there are “8.2 times more home health care workers in the healthiest state for this measure, Minnesota at 263.9 workers per 1,000 adults aged 75 and older, than in the least healthy state for this measure, Florida at 32.2 workers per 1,000 adults aged 75 and older.”